jtmelhorn/FACEIT-Compare/README.md

 ## API Key Security

 ⚠️ **Important:** The API key is entered client-side and stored in browser memory only.
 It is never sent to any server except FACEIT's official API.

-However, for production use, consider implementing a backend proxy to keep your API key secure.
+For production deployments on Netlify, the application uses a serverless function to proxy requests and keep API keys secure.
+For local development, Vite's dev server proxy is used.

-## Demo Mode
+## Contributing

-The application includes sample data for demonstration purposes.
-You can explore the interface without an API key using the pre-loaded sample teams.
+This is an open source project and contributions are welcome!
+Here's how you can help:

+1. **Report Bugs** - Open an issue describing the bug and how to reproduce it
+2. **Suggest Features** - Share ideas for new features or improvements
+3. **Submit Pull Requests** - Fork the repo, make your changes, and submit a PR
+4. **Improve Documentation** - Help make the docs clearer and more comprehensive

+See the [Future Enhancements](#future-enhancements) section for areas where contributions would be especially valuable.

 ## License